 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

-Youngstown Parade, Christiana Lawrence and Tyler Youngs the previously known duo excitedly joins forces with Cris Palma on Bass and Steven Hawkes as drummer to form a full band!!!
+Youngstown Parade, Christiana (FKA Lawrence) and Tyler Youngs the previously known duo excitedly joins forces with Cris Palma on Bass and Steven Hawkes as drummer to form a full band!!!
 Steve Price may still make guest appearances!
-Youngs and Lawrence, both locals of New Albany, Indiana, began playing together in 2011.
-The two, however, have an extensive musical history.
+The Youngs', both locals of New Albany, Indiana, began playing together in 2011.
+Both have an extensive musical history.

 Boston.
 Queen.
 The Beatles.
 These are some of the bands that influenced Tyler Youngs, and it shows with his performance.
 His guitar is an extension of himself, as he plays classic and modern riffs with his own style.
 Above his guitar, his voice can be heard.
 Mixing the classic rock band guitar with a voice akin to Michael Buble creates an exciting and exhilarating atmosphere.
-Youngs was raised just outside of Louisville Kentucky.
+Tyler was raised in New Albany, IN, just outside of Louisville Kentucky.

 He grew up playing the saxophone, but his secret wish was to play Eric Clapton/Jimi Hendrix style solo’s on guitar, something he only dreamt of for years.
 It took him ten years of playing, but now, in his mid-twenties he is able to do just that and more.